dmelcer9/connect-four-dapp/README.md

    - `npm run test`
  - To deploy the contract to ganache and run a dev server:
    - `npm run dev`

+To deploy to ropsten (via infura):
+  - Modify truffle.js to include your desired mnemonic and infura API key
+  - `npm run deploy-ropsten`